DIGITAL HUMANITIES Degree Program Profile

 - the flexibility to renew their knowledge relying on sound research methodologies, and critical evaluation of sources;

-- the ability to fluently use, in written and oral form, at least a language of the European Union, besides Italian, with reference to disciplinary lexicons.
+- the ability to fluently use, in written and oral form, at least one language of the European Union, besides Italian, with reference to disciplinary lexicons.

 Occupational Profile/s of Graduates